-Even though the weather forecast didn’t show rain, I kept in mind that the weather can change extremely quickly in Iceland.
+Even though the weather forecast didn’t show rain, I kept in mind that the weather can change quickly in Iceland.
 And it did; right after I stepped out of the bus, it started raining.
 I was happy that I was wearing pants made of Schoeller AB400 fabric and a Mammut Windstopper jacket.
-Additionally I was wearing Under Armour t-shirt, Woolx Blizzard Top, Woolx Merino Hat and Salewa Mountain Trainer hiking boots.
-In my Osprey Talon backpack I was carrying water, food, thermal underwear, a towel and swimming boxers.
+I was also wearing an Under Armour t-shirt, Woolx Blizzard Top, Woolx Merino Hat and Salewa Mountain Trainer hiking boots.
+In my Osprey Talon 44 backpack, I was carrying water, food, thermal underwear, a towel and swimming boxers.

 Equipment under scrutiny